top of page

 Character & Devotion -- Picture Book Review Blog

-Bert, a devoted and resourceful provider is the literal heart of this non-fiction, love story.
-Julia Donaldson's factual, rhyming, poem pairs empathetically with Catherine Rayner's characters to successfully tug at your heartstrings.
+Bert, a devoted and resourceful provider is the literal heart of this love story.
+Julia Donaldson's rhyming poem pairs empathetically with Catherine Rayner's characters to successfully tug at your heartstrings, introducing young readers to the bowerbird's courtship behavior.

-Characters: lovesick Bert, spoilt Nanette, Claude a thief, Jean
+Characters: lovesick Bert, spoilt Nanette, Claude the thief, Jean

 Conflict: Commitment

 Undeterred, Bert toils, amassing a fine collection of fine items to woo Nanette.
-With each new gift, Bert asks Nanette to share his nest but always wanting more, Nanette turns him down.
+With each new gift, Bert asks Nanette to share his nest -- always wanting more, Nanette turns him down.

 Until the day Bert returns to find his gifts have been stolen.
-Searching around, he finds the thief, Claude.
-Who not only stole his gifts but Nanette too.
+Searching around, he discovers Claude, a thief.
+Who not only stole his gifts but Nanette too!

 Perspective: third-person